lguibr/commitai/README.md

 *   📝 **Optional Explanations**: Provide a high-level description of your changes as input to guide the AI, or let it infer the context solely from the code diff.
 *   ✅ **Pre-commit Hook Integration**: Automatically runs your existing native Git pre-commit hook (`.git/hooks/pre-commit`) before generating the message, ensuring code quality and style checks pass.
 *   🔧 **Customizable Prompts via Templates**: Add custom instructions or context to the AI prompt using global environment variables or repository-specific template files.
-*   🤖 **Multiple AI Provider Support**: Choose your preferred AI model from OpenAI, Anthropic, or Google.
+*   🤖 **Multiple AI Provider Support**: Choose your preferred AI model from OpenAI, Anthropic, Google or local AI models with Ollama.
 *   ⚙️ **Flexible Workflow**:
     *   Stages all changes automatically (`-a` flag).
     *   Reviews message in your default Git editor (default behavior).